 Done right, inside sales can take your business to the next level.
 By getting the basics down now, not only will your inside sales strategy fuel your growth today, but it will continue to play an important role as your business and sales goals scale and mature.

 Using the right technology can help you get the most out of your inside sales process.
-For instance, a CRM like Propeller gives you the insights you need to optimize your sales process, increase productivity, and generate more high-value leads.
+For instance, Propeller CRM’s sales funnel management software gives you the insights you need to optimize your sales process, increase productivity, and generate more high-value leads.

 Ready to see how Propeller CRM can help streamline your inside sales process and turn more leads into closed-won deals?
 Try it for free today!